sullivan-ben/vscode-markdown-table-block/README.md

 - **Embedded Markdown**: Use markdown inside table cells - even images!
 - **Nested Tables**: Want a table in a table cell - just add another markdown table block codeblock in that cell value.
 - **Custom Styles**: Use normalized entry mode to add per-table styles
+- **Conversion Utilities**: Use commands to convert to/from markdown table to markdown table block

 ## Basic Example

-Table data is added as a of records with column headings as the key.
+Table data is added inside a code block with the tag `<input-language>:table`.
+In basic mode, the data is formatted as an array of records with column headings as the key.

 ````markdown
 ```yaml:table